Skip to main content

 VITE_SUPABASE_ANON_KEY💡²💡²AI & Realtime

-VITE_ENABLE_GUEST_MODE💡💡Guest Mode
+VITE_ENABLE_GUEST_MODE💡💡Guest Mode (disabled by default)

 VITE_API_URL💡Custom Backend URL

-Note: ✅ Required | ⭐️ Recommended | 💡 Optional | ❌ Not Required ¹ Supabase mode only | ² Only if Supabase is used as backend auth
+Note: ✅ Required | ⭐️ Recommended | 💡 Optional | ❌ Not Required ¹ Required for web/Docker/self-host; Desktop/CLI can generate a local key | ² Desktop/CLI key-file alternative

 Setup Guide